ryancahildebrandt/thesis/README.md

 # thesis

 Scripts from my graduate thesis looking at emotion word processing.
-I'll pop the abstract down below, but feel free to reach out if you'd like the full paper or presentation posters!
+I'll pop the abstract down below, but feel free to reach out if you'd like the full paper or presentation posters! (update: it's [here!](https://scholarworks.rit.edu/theses/10346/))

 ## Abstract